kekuchan/swarmbject/docs/std/arr/Void.md

 Works even between the same array.

 Parameters:
+* The array to copy to.
+* The starting index of the array to copy to.
 * The array to copy from.
 * The starting index of the array to copy from.
-* The array to copy to.
-* The starting index of the array to copy to.
 * The number of pointers to copy.
-* A pointer to a "void*(void*, unsigned int)" function that returns a pointer to an element, from the given array, at the given index.
+* A pointer to an "void(void*, unsigned int, void*, unsigned int)" function that can set any element of the given first subarray at the given index, to be a copy of an element of the given second subarray at the given index.
-* A pointer to a "void(void*, void*)" function that sets to the given pointed element another pointed element.

 Returns: void.